docknetwork/api-docs/source/index.html.md

 ```

 ### did_update_controller
 This event indicates a `controller` value within the DID has been updated.
-It will send a POST message to webhook whenever the `controller` value has been updated.
+It will fire when the `controller` value has been updated.

 <aside class="notice">
 When you update both <code>controller</code> and <code>keyType</code>, you will receive <code>did_update_controller</code> event notification too on your webhook since updating <code>controller</code> value will update the <code>keyType</code> value.